Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Adult emergence:

-As the fully grown adult is ready for emergence, the decline in ecdysone with release of eclosion hormone from neurosecretary cells occurs, co-ordinating muscular contractions resulting in splitting of pupal cuticle allowing the emergence of adult.
+As the fully grown adult is ready for emergence, the decline in ecdysone with the release of eclosion hormone from neurosecretory cells occurs, coordinating muscular contractions resulting in the splitting of the pupal cuticle allowing the emergence of the adult.

-As ecdysis occurs, the bursicon hormone is secreted, causing sclerotization (hardening) and tanning ( darkening) of the new adult cuticle and wings.
+As ecdysis occurs, the bursicon hormone is secreted, causing sclerotisation (hardening) and tanning ( darkening) of the new adult cuticle and wings.

 This completes the larva - pupa - adult cycle.